 During the following decades they made a permanent contribution to the rural and urban landscapes they inhabited, a contribution that is still largely understudied.
 As the centennial of these events approaches and while the Aegean continues to be a space of crossings, HOMEACROSS looks at the material legacies of the Population Exchange in Izmir and Attica, two provinces that received large numbers of refugees.

 First, it records and studies the urban and rural sites of displacement and resettlement – whether new, re-inhabited or abandoned.
 Second, it raises questions of memory, based on oral accounts and reconstructed or reused monuments.
 As a great part of the oral history records belong to women survivors, it further examines women’s agency in preserving community memory.
-Last, in cases where current residents are contemporary refugees, it addresses current practices of homemaking as an additional layer of these spaces’ histories.
+Finally the project investigates the evolution of social housing policies in Greece in the 20th century, in order to understand the role of the welfare state in dealing with homelessness.

 Combining extensive fieldwork, archival research and digital mapping technologies (GIS) to collect, analyse and visualise the data, this project explores a major event in the two sides’ national histories.
 While studies until now have mostly focused on the dislocation and the political events that caused it, this research investigates the refugees’ agency in shaping their surroundings, introduces new findings and new historiographical perspectives and contributes to a knowledge-based society.